 The Amador Causeway connects three islands to the mainland near the entrance to the Panama Canal.
-From the causeway, there is an amazing view of Panama City, and the Bridge of the Americas.
-Many Panamanians like to spend their weekends here jogging, riding a bicycle or rollerblading, and having a meal in one of the many restaurants on the islands.
+From the causeway, there is an amazing view of Panama City and the Bridge of the Americas.
+Many Panamanians spend their weekends here jogging, riding a bicycle or rollerblading, and enjoying a meal in one of the many island restaurants.

 Kuna Yala Day Tour

 Kuna Yala is a collection of some 365 islands (one for each day of the year) where you can swim and snorkel.
 The islands of Kuna Yala have been formed by an accumulation of coral and are covered with palm trees and indescribable white sand beaches.